-Introduction
+1.Introduction

 Industrial relations institutions in the UK underwent dramatic changes in the last quarter of the twentieth century, changes which have continued in recent decades.
-Collective bargaining coverage stood at 70% in the 1970s but had declined to 26% in 2018 (Visser-ICTWSS, 2019) while between 1979 and 2010 trade union membership density halved from 53% to 26%.
-The changes have been attributed to factors such as the movement from manufacturing to services, the growing international competitive environment faced by companies, the emergence of a less bridled form of capitalism and government legislation, all of which put pressures on the pattern of employment relations which had grown up after the second world war.
-Membership decline was also related to the development of a more diversified labour force with significant proportions of women workers and workers in atypical employment who presented a greater recruitment challenge for the unions.
+Collective bargaining coverage stood at 70% in the 1970s but had declined to 26% in 2018 (Visser, 2019) while between 1979 and 2010 trade union membership density halved from 53% to 26%.
+The changes have been attributed to factors such as the movement from manufacturing to services, the growing international competitive environment faced by companies, the emergence of a less bridled form of capitalism and government legislation, all of which put pressures on the pattern of employment relations which had grown up after the Second World War.
+Membership decline was also related to the development of a more diversified labour force with significant proportions of women workers and workers in atypical employment presenting a greater recruitment challenge for the unions.

-This paper considers the role of trade unions in the evolution of industrial relations institutions in post war UK and, in particular, their use of IPR, which, it is argued , have not been given sufficient attention in the literature, which has tended to emphasize the economic and political environment and employer action to explain the unions’ decline in recent decades,.
+This paper considers the role of trade unions in the evolution of industrial relations institutions in post war UK and, in particular, their use of IPR, which, it is argued, have not been given sufficient attention in the literature, which has tended to emphasize the economic and political environment and employer action to explain the unions’ decline in recent decades.

-Following a discussion of the literature on the power resources (PRs) available to trade unions which considers the characteristics of the different power resources and the value of the approach, the particular role of IPR is examined.
+Following a discussion of the literature on the power resources (PRs) available to trade unions which considers the characteristics of the different power resources and the value of the approach, the role of IPR is examined.
 After a methodological note, the paper considers three cases of union engagement with IPR: collective bargaining, worker representation, and trade union structure.
 The paper ends with a discussion and conclusion.

 .

-Refslund and Arnholtz (2022) building on the work of Korpi (1974, 1983), Wright (2000) and Silver (2003) identified five PRs as the basis of labour power.
+Refslund and Arnholtz (2021) building on the work of Korpi (1974, 1983), Wright (2000) and Silver (2003) identified five PRs as the basis of labour power.
 Institutional power is the power actors derive from industrial relations institutions which on the one hand constrain and regulate actors in this field but also make available to them additional resources.
-In addition the authors distinguished: structural power, the position of workers in the economic system; associational power, referring to the organization and union membership of workers; ideational power whereby, through the creation of a persuasive and influential narrative, unions can support their objectives and strengthen internal cohesion; coalitional PRs meaning the ability to form coalitions with other groups and collective actors .
+In addition the authors distinguished: structural power, the position of workers in the economic system; associational power, referring to the organization and union membership of workers; ideational power whereby, through the creation of a persuasive and influential narrative, unions can support their objectives and strengthen internal cohesion; coalitional PRs which enable unions to form coalitions with other groups and collective actors .
 The five resources are not equally important over time and are inter-related.

-According to Refslund and Arnholz (2022) the value of the PRs approach is to bring back power as a subject of focus and turn attention on to the unions, too often relegated into the background by deterministic accounts of change.
+According to Refslund and Arnholz (2021) the value of the PRs approach is to bring back power as a subject of focus and turn attention on to the unions, too often relegated into the background by deterministic accounts of change.
 However, the same authors criticize elements of the PR literature.
 For example, it assumes workers’ interests are uniform whereas diversity of interest is evident in most worker collectives and therefore there is a need to study the diversity of interests, coalition formation and the degree of coherence of union action.
-They suggest one cannot see the state as an empty shell as suggested by Korpi – it plays an independent role, and more attention needs to be paid to how PR can influence state action.
+Unlike Korpi they suggest one cannot see the state as an empty shell – it plays an independent role, and more attention needs to be paid to how PR can influence state action.
 They also suggest one should not assume unions are the only representatives of worker interests.
 There is a need to look at wider coalitions.